Your Reliable Las Vegas Defective Product Team

 Located in Las Vegas, the trial lawyers at Eglet Adams have successfully handled defective product lawsuits related to many different types of dangerous defective products.

-Defective product cases can be difficult to win due to most cases being brought against corporations that have plenty of resources to fight claims.
+Defective product cases can be difficult to win because most cases are brought against corporations that have plenty of resources to fight claims.
 The lawyers at Eglet Adams are equipped to take defective product cases to trial and have a proven record of success with holding manufacturers and distributors accountable for defective products while obtaining maximum compensation for clients.

-Eglet Adams has secured some of the largest defective product verdicts in the country:
+Eglet Adams has secured some of the largest defective product verdicts in the country, including:

 - $524,000,000 in 2013